 You can book any of this tours as standalones based on your itinerary.
 However, if you want to have a greener vacation you can also book any package and we’ll see that the attractions and accommodation will be as eco-friendly as possible.
 You can also contact us and ask to create a package with ecotourism as its main focus.

 The importance of ecotourism

 Tourism is very important to the Philippines, as it is a key factor of the country’s economy.
 Traditional tourism however only contributes to some extent and can even create some issues, like destruction of the environment and pushing the local culture out of touristy places.
 Although green tourism cannot solve these issues completely, it can establish a healthy balance between economic prosperity and the problems mentioned.

-The natural attractions of the Philippines are valuable assets, and if they are destroyed they demand an immense amount of money, time and manpower to restore.
+The natural attractions of the Philippines are valuable assets, and if they are destroyed it will require an immense amount of money, time and manpower to restore.
 The government created and enforces regulations regarding nature reserves, environment, recycling and such, while demanding that a portion of the profits made of these places will be allocated to their maintenance.
-Nowadays there’s an apparent change in cleanliness and accessibility of natural attractions in the Philippines.
-This has also increased the local awareness towards their surronding environment.
+Nowadays, there’s an apparent change in cleanliness and accessibility of natural attractions in the Philippines.

 Eco-friendly destinations in the Philippines